- Find Help

 CMHA “STILL HERE” PEER SUPPORT GROUP

 The Peer support group is intended to be a safe, open environment to support each other in coping with mental health challenges.
-To adhere to public health restrictions, anyone interested in participating in the Still Here group is required to register in advance.
-This can be done through the Facebook or Instagram page or by emailing [email protected].
+Still Here is a general mental health check-in style group.
+No referral or ongoing commitment is needed.
+Just attend when you need to.
 All are welcome.

 SCHEDULE + GROUP INFORMATION: